delpinolisette/delpinolisette.github.io/log_and_updates.md

 3. wanted to timestamp these so I installed [TimeNow](https://packagecontrol.io/packages/Timenow).

 4. Ok so Jekyll was not installed, somehow.
 I got the "jekyll gem missing" error after trying to run the server.
 After trying to install it, I ran into some issues.
 Turns out GCC and Make are missing.

+2020-07-07 16:48

+1. Why does Github Pages support Jekyll, which is a static site generator (that is a Ruby gem) but not Ruby
+2. https://jekyllrb.com/docs/themes/#overriding-theme-defaults was an important link
+3. installed a nice color picker.
+4.